RyanNeeves/embedded-drivers-tools/README.md

 Tools for working with CData embedded / OEM drivers:

-- **CData Release Manager (`cdrm`)** — a command-line tool to browse releases, review connector changelogs, and download driver builds (single connectors or entire editions).
+- **CData Release Manager (`cdrm`)** — a command-line tool to browse releases, review connector changelogs, and download builds (single connectors or entire editions).
 - **CData Changelog Review** — an MCP server / Claude Code plugin that lets AI assistants answer questions like *"What changed in the Salesforce JDBC